Dreamyfox768/Programming-Projects/AI_chatbot/README.md

 # 🛠️ Using ollama to run LLM model locally.
-Use langchain in python
+Use langchain and steamlit in python